Sequencing coverage and breadth of coverage

 Renesh Bedre 4 minute read

-What is Sequencing coverage or depth and breadth of coverage?
+Coverage depth and breadth of coverage

 • The breadth of coverage refers to the percentage of genome bases sequenced at a given sequencing depth.
 For example, if 95% of the genome is covered by sequencing at a certain depth.

-How to calculate sequencing coverage?
+How to calculate sequencing coverage

 • Sequencing coverage is calculated based on the type of sequencing.
 For RNA-seq applications, coverage is calculated based on the transcriptome size and for genome sequencing applications, coverage is calculated based on the genome size